 - An Intel 82599-based ethernet card, such as the Intel x520.
 All RSA-provided 10G cards meet this requirement.
 Two examples are:

 - All SMC-10GE cards provided by RSA.

 - A Dell Network Daughter Card using an Intel controller to provide 10G network interfaces.
 This is included in all Series 5 hardware.

 - For the Series 4S / Dell R620 only: 96 GB of DD3-1600 memory in dual-rank DIMMs.
 Single-rank DIMMs may decrease performance by as much as 10%.
 To determine the speed and rank of the installed DIMMs, run this command:

 - Sufficiently large and fast storage to meet the capture requirement.
 Storage considerations are covered later in this topic.

-- Each Packet Decoder configured with a minimum of 2 DACs or SAN connectivity.
+- Each Network Decoder configured with a minimum of 2 DACs or SAN connectivity.

 - Dell R620-based systems, such as the Series 4S, must have their BIOS updated to v1.2.6 or later.

 - The 10G Decoder capability is only supported on RSA-provided Decoder Installation images.
 All required software is installed by default.

 - If upgrading from a previous release, perform the upgrade first before proceeding with configuration